-The International Trapseat Class is a not for profit organization that promotes accessible Trapseat racing and recreational catamaran sailing class utilizing the Hobie 16 catamarans outfitted with adaptive hammock style wing seats called Trapseats, which allow those with and without disAbilities to sail a catamaran.
+The Hobie 16 Trapseat Class/Program is designed to promotes racing and recreational catamaran sailing class utilizing the Hobie 16 catamaran outfitted with adaptive hammock style wing seats called Trapseats, which allow those with and without disAbilities to sail a catamaran.
 Mike Strahle of Redding California designed the Trapseats in 1984 after a skiing accident that resulted in acquiring spinal cord injury.

 Our program has two primary goals...
 1. To help proliferate Trapseats throughout the world so that persons with disAbilities can sail on equal terms (as possible) with those without disAbilities.
-2. To ensure the International Trapseat Cup regatta takes place every 2 years with associated educational accessible sailing clinic.
+2. To ensure the International Trapseat Cup regatta with associated learn-to-run a Trapseat program clinic takes place every 2 years.

 WHAT ARE TRAPSEATS